antononcube/Raku-WWW-OpenAI/README.md

 # }
 # ```
 #
-# In this code, we define a list `@list` containing the values 1 through 5.
-We then use the `for` loop to iterate over each item in the list, assigning each item to the variable `$item` in turn.
-Inside the loop, we simply print out the value of `$item` using the `
+# This code defines an array `@list` with five elements, and then uses a `for` loop to iterate over each element in the list.
+Inside the loop, the current item is assigned to the `$item` variable, and then printed to the console using the `say` function.
+The output of this code would be:
 ```

 **Remark:** The argument "type" and the argument "model" have to "agree."
 (I.e. be found agreeable by OpenAI.)